sumandeb003/Neural-Networks-and-Deep-Learning-Certification-from-DeepLearning.AI/README.md

     - **BP is all about chain rule.
 In BP, some of the components of the chain rule are stored or cached as they are calculated first.
 These cached components are the gradients $dz_{i+1}/dx_i$, $dy_{i+1}/dz_{i+1}$ of the later or deeper layers that are traversed first in BP.**
 27. The **BEST-EVER EXPLANATION OF THE VANISHING GRADIENT PROBLEM**: https://www.youtube.com/watch?v=ncTHBi8a9uA&t=903s&ab_channel=ritvikmath
 28. NumPy is a linear algebra library.
+29. In Python, we rarely use the "math" library in deep learning because the inputs of the functions are real numbers.
+In deep learning we mostly use matrices and vectors.
+This is why numpy is more useful.

 ## Doables
 1. Read paper on Batch Normalization: https://arxiv.org/pdf/1502.03167.pdf